Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Depending on the make and model of your lawn mower, the air filter is either a foam insert or a cardboard canister, and is usually enclosed in a small compartment near the carburetor.
 If in doubt, check your owner's manual for the location of the air filter on your lawn mower.

 Open the cover and remove the filter.
 If the filter is visibly dirty, it is probably clogged and restricting the air flow into the engine.
 Most foam filters can be rinsed in water and replaced.
 The canister type filters can be tapped against the workbench to clear out most of the debris.
-Air filters are inexpensive and if they appear old and dirty, simply replace the filter with a new one.
+Air filters are inexpensive.
+If they appear old and dirty, simply replace the filter with a new one.

 Now that the motor is fully serviced and ready to run, take a few minutes to thoroughly clean the lawn motor deck and controls before putting it away from the winter.
 Spray off the outside of the mower handle and deck with a garden hose, and use an all-purpose household cleaner to wipe down the exterior, especially the plastic covers and metal surfaces.